Provide recycling for plastics #1 & #2, paper, cardboard, glass, and aluminum.

 * Only commercial offices, educational facilities, medical facilities, and religious buildings

-** Mixed-Use properties can report Commercial and Multifamily spaces seperately, or aggregate information on a single Annual Diversion Plan as a commercial property.
+** Mixed-Use properties can report Commercial and Multifamily spaces separately, or aggregate information on a single Annual Diversion Plan as a commercial property.
 The affected date for a Mixed-Use property is based on the predominant use (majority of square footage used) of the facility.

 Organics Diversion Timeline